 2. Requirement to be a CESS Member and Register for the Conference

-All presenters are required to have or obtain current membership of CESS. [link to individual membership page] Membership offers a range of benefits, including a discount on the conference registration fee.
+All presenters are required to have or obtain current membership of CESS.
+Membership offers a range of benefits, including a discount on the conference registration fee.
 Without the support of our members, CESS could not exist.

 If you are accepted to participate, you must register by the registration deadline in order to be included in the conference program.
 Presenters who have not registered for the conference by the registration deadline will be withdrawn from the program.
 All participants (and audience members) must also pay the registration fee.
 The fee may be paid in advance or upon arrival at the conference.